Key Takeaways

 The Ongoing Battle

 SB 726 failed, but the fight isn't over.
-As Oklahoma Watch reported, a "slew of new insurance laws" have been proposed for the 2026 legislative session.
-While Rep. Tedford assured reporters that none of his current bills originated with State Farm, he acknowledged that some language might come from insurance industry groups like the National Association of Mutual Insurance Companies.
+As Oklahoma Watch reported, a "slew of new insurance laws" had been proposed for the 2026 legislative session.
+While Rep. Tedford assured reporters that none of his then-current bills originated with State Farm, he acknowledged that some language might come from insurance industry groups like the National Association of Mutual Insurance Companies.

 For policyholders, vigilance is required.
-The same interests that sought to eliminate the 15% penalty will continue seeking other ways to limit accountability.
+The same interests that sought to remove property claims from the 15% interest rule may continue seeking other ways to limit accountability.

 If You're Facing a Denied Claim